isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-nintendo-switch-sd-card-slot.markdown

 [SD card for Raspberry Pi 3](https://pestpolicy.com/best-sd-card-for-raspberry-pi-3/)
 #### How to remove the MicroSD Card
 1. Switch off your Nintendo Switch console
-2. Smoothly swing open the SD card stand open to reveal its microSD card slot.
+2. Smoothly swing open the SD card standÂ open to reveal its microSD card slot.
 3. Gently push down the microSD card at the top until there is a click sound.
 4. Finally, slide the microSD card out of the console's microSD card slot.
-### What type of memory card does your Nintendo switch use?
+### What type of memory card does yourÂ Nintendo switch use?
 First, before thinking of installing the microSD card to your Nintendo Switch, you must ask a fundamental question: Do I go for an SD card or a microSD card?
 - Well, it is critical to ensure that the microSD cards are compatible with your Switch.
 - Your Nintendo switch will only support a maximum of 2GB microSD cards, 4GB-32GB microSDHC cards, and 64GB or more capacity for the microSDXC cards.